A (New York City Subway service): Simplifying service patterns

 In April 1992, the MTA Board approved the proposed change to service in the Rockaways, which were expected to encourage ridership growth in the long term, and reduced NYCTA's annual operating budget by $20,000.
-The changes took effect on October 23, 1992 with modification.
-Late night shuttle service to Lefferts Boulevard would terminate at Euclid Avenue, not Rockaway Boulevard.
-Later on, the rush hour A trips to Rockaway Park were extended from 59th Street to Dyckman Street and Inwood–207th Street.
+The changes took effect on October 25, 1992, with modification: Overnight shuttle service to Lefferts Boulevard would terminate at Euclid Avenue, not Rockaway Boulevard.
+In addition, the Rockaway Park trips would end at Dyckman Street during the morning rush hour and begin at 59th Street–Columbus Circle during the evening rush hour.
+Later on, the Rockaway Park trips were extended from 59th Street to Dyckman Street and 207th Street.

-On May 29, 1994, A trains began running express on weekends from 7 a.m. to 11 p.m. between 168th Street and 145th Street, with C trains trains being extended from 145th Street to 168th Street to cover local stops.
+On May 29, 1994, A trains began running express on weekends from 7 a.m. to 11 p.m. between 168th Street and 145th Street, with C trains being extended from 145th Street to 168th Street to cover local stops.
 A corresponding change was made to weekday midday A service on April 30, 1995, though this change was discontinued on November 12, 1995.
 On March 1, 1998, A trains began running express between 168th Street and 145th Street during middays and early evenings, with local service provided by extended C service.
-On May 2, 1999, the A became the express on the Fulton Street Line at all times except late nights, and C service was extended from World Trade Center to Euclid Avenue during late weekday evenings and weekends to provide local service along the line.